 Not all security incidents are equal, and defenses against potential incidents should be considered based on the impact they could have on an organization, the likelihood of them occurring and the criticality of the assets affected.
 This is typically determined by a formal risk assessment that can identify potential IT vulnerabilities so an organization can implement proper protection and prevention countermeasures.

 Detection includes alerts and notifications, but it also includes periodic or continuous monitoring and follow-up.
-Many organizations say the expense and effort of monitoring, detection and analysis far outweighs the risk, and since they have never had a breach, those defenses needs to take a back seat to other, more critical projects.
+Many organizations say the expense and effort of monitoring, detection and analysis far outweigh the risk, and since they have never had a breach, those defenses need to take a back seat to other, more critical projects.
 That could very well be true, but experience shows there are instances when an enterprise becomes aware of a data breach or attack only to later find out that it has been occurring for several months or longer.
 For example, in the cases of Target and Home Depot, it was found that hackers had been stealing critical information months before they were identified.

-The importance of incident analysis of cannot be overemphasized.
+The importance of incident analysis cannot be overemphasized.
 It will help identify the source, extent, impact and details of the breach.
 Without proper analysis, it will be difficult to enter the next phase.

-Containment, eradication and recovery
+NIST incident response, phase three: Containment, eradication and recovery

 Without preparation, this is typically the first phase that is acted upon.
 Enterprises react to an incident, contain the problem, eliminate it and attempt to restore the system to the state prior to the incident.
 This can be time-consuming, disruptive and costly.
 It will take time to identify the incident -- if it's a breach or malware attack, for example.
 As security engineers work toward identifying the extent of the breach, users may not be able to do business as usual.
 This can be costly and could result in revenue losses.

 Once identified, the breach needs to be contained and eradicated.
 This remediation effort might require additional downtime.
 After remediation, all affected systems need to be restored to the state and condition they were in before the breach.
-Proper planning for breaches and disruptive security breaches will greatly reduce the cost, time and effort required for this phase.
+Proper planning for disruptive security breaches will greatly reduce the cost, time and effort required for this phase.

-NIST incident response: Defense in depth
+NIST defense in depth

 Preventive controls are most effective if placed at the closest point of entry as possible.
 However, multiple security countermeasures should be deployed in different stages of access flows.
 In information security, this is called defense in depth.
 Analysis and monitoring of these controls should be continuous.
 Based on proper preparation and insightful planning, when another incident occurs -- not if another occurs -- the enterprise can bounce back quickly with minimal interruption.